-9-12 In QACPS, Financial Literacy is taught in a stand-alone elective course entitled Personal Finance and is offered at both high schools.
-Teams of teachers work together to align the social studies curriculum and opportunities to incorporate personal finance into the daily lessons.
-Students are encouraged to take elective business courses in Business Management and Financial Management using software.
+Business Management and Financial Management using software.
 Career and Technology Education students are encouraged to take Accounting I and the Personal Finance courses in order to plan for owning their own business.
 Both of these courses incorporate the financial literacy standards.
-Teachers of Personal Finance are trained to use the Junior Achievement Program.

-Evidence: Students have the option to enroll in Personal Finance for one credit in which midterm and final assessments are administered.
+Students have the option to enroll in Personal Finance for one credit in which mid-term and final assessments are administered.
 Assessments are also built into the financial literacy units that are integrated in other content.
 Classroom teachers monitor and assess student learning after each unit to ensure understanding.
 Formal and informal assessments are used throughout the units to measure understanding.

+St. Mary's County

-St. Mary's County: Contact Lisa Bachner at 301-475-5511 / lebachner@smcps.org
+Contact: Lisa Bachner at 301-475-5511 / lebachner@smcps.org

-Instructional seeds are provided and embedded into the curriculum documents for financial literacy.
+3-5 Instructional seeds are provided and embedded into the curriculum documents for financial literacy.
 These instructional seeds offer opportunities for exploration and experiences for students across all elementary grade bands and align with the regulations.
 The instructional activities are distributed and posted for all elementary teachers as well as are used for our Schoology master course builds.
 All classrooms implement Bridges and Number Corner curriculum which embeds financial literacy concepts and skills throughout the grade levels.
-Additionally, all 4th grade students are taught four STEM 4 All lessons, one each quarter.
+Additionally, all 4th grade students are taught four STEM For All lessons, one each quarter and all 3rd and 5th grade students are taught two STEM For All lessons, one each semester.
 These lessons embed planning, budgeting, and budget revision into the engineering process.

-Evidence: Evidence is collected through instructional walkthroughs, formal classroom observations, and formative assessments.
+Evidence is collected through instructional walkthroughs, formal classroom observations, and formative assessments.
+Surveys from teachers are given pre/post the STEM For All lessons in grades 3-5.
 These qualitative and quantitative tools are used to measure students' acquired understanding of financial literacy knowledge and skills.

-Instructional seeds are provided and embedded into the curriculum documents for financial literacy.
-These instructional seeds offer opportunities for exploration and experiences for students across all middle school grade bands, and align with the regulations.
+6-8 Instructional seeds are provided and embedded into the curriculum documents for financial literacy.
+These instructional seeds offer opportunities for exploration and experiences for students across all middle school grade bands and align with the regulations.
 The instructional activities are distributed and posted for all middle school teachers as well as are used for our Schoology master course builds.
 Social Studies teachers implement CORE practices and strategies using financial industry specific literature and information.
 Students in grades 6th, 7th and 8th, now participate in Naviance lessons and platform exploration.
 This program embeds financial literacy concepts and skills.
 All 8th graders take Foundations of Computer Science which promotes and teaches how to track and monitor fiscal input/output.